 3. Epping Forest

-But London isn’t all about the biggest, most renowned nature spaces.
 Rooftop gardens, smaller parks, and city farms can be found all around town.
-I couldn’t finish without mentioning Camley Street Nature Reserve, a conservation area in the heart of King’s Cross; Postman’s Park, a small public garden with memorials commemorating acts of heroism; or bird-spotting at the London Wetland Centre.
+Make a visit to Camley Street Natural Park, a conservation area in the heart of King’s Cross; Postman’s Park, a small public garden with memorials commemorating acts of heroism; or go bird-spotting at the London Wetland Centre.

 So yes, London is a large city that seems to have a penchant for gray on the surface, but it only takes a bit of exploring to discover its green alter ego.